Intention Setting Meditation for Daily Mindfulness

 Return phrase

 Before you move on, name one cue for later.
-It might be a doorway pause, a phone reminder, or the moment before opening your laptop.
-When that cue appears, repeat the phrase once and choose the next helpful action.
+It might be the wobble of a ceiling fan, warm cheeks after a walk, or the first sweep of a brush through the dog’s fur.
+When that cue appears, try a Parking Lot Pause: repeat the phrase once, set aside the extra mental traffic, and choose the next helpful action.

 Morning intention practice examples and prompts